 Sell to a trusted gold buyer You'll most likely get the best prices by selling online, as these merchants have lower overhead costs and can therefore offer better prices.
 You can also find local ingot dealers in your area, in which case these dealers may also be a good option.
 With all of this in mind, the best way to sell your gold is through a reputable and established online gold buyer who offers many advantages.
 Gold is one of the densest metals on Earth, meaning that any metal used to try to reproduce gold will be much less compact.

+Additionally, if you are looking for a secure way to invest in gold, you should consider working with one of the many Gold silver IRA custodians available.
 If you're actively selling gold, or will be selling it over a period of time, it's smart to keep up to date with the spot price of gold to help you get the most money when you sell and get the best price if you intend to buy.
 Keep in mind that a dealer has overhead costs and will need to buy their gold at some type of discount before they can process what they buy and resell it to others in the gold market.
 For example, when you buy a fund traded on a gold exchange, you are not actually buying gold, but rather a vehicle representing gold.
 Organized like the Tupperware parties, these meetings are usually organized by friends or neighbors who get together to socialize and sell gold at home.

 They can buy gold from consumers at a reduced price and then sell it to wholesalers and refineries in their supply chain.
 Their website has a gold calculator (you can also use it for silver and diamonds) so you can get an estimate based on the current price of gold in the spot market.
 It uses the electronic auction system called LBMA Gold Price, which is recognized worldwide as the accepted market price for gold.
 If you know some of the details of the gold you have to sell, you can get a pretty good idea of how much Cash for Gold USA could pay you.